-The 'include' files are also scanned wherever this feature is available making it nonessential to define extra "../../car5.k" files.
-Include files which specified with e.g. are path, "/home/jim/ex4a/car6.k" are not copied to the run directories and no parameter substitutions will be made in these files.
+The 'include' files are also scanned wherever this feature is available making it nonessential to define extra which specified path, ".../car5.k" files.
+Include files are with а e.g. or "/home/jim/ex4a/car6.k" are not copied to the run directories and no parameter substitutions will be made in these files.
 This is solely to prevent unnecessary file proliferation.
 The user must however ensure that files, which are to be distributed to remote nodes through a queuing system (see Appendix H.3, Remote job scheduling), do not contain any path specifications.
 These files are automatically transmitted to the relevant nodes where the solver will be executed.
 See also Section 5.3.1.